West Virginia Is Building Its Next Energy Chapter.

 Pipeline & Process Operator

-Monitor and control the flow of natural gas through West Virginia's gathering and transmission pipeline network, which is one of the most extensive in the Appalachian Basin.
+Monitor and control the flow of natural gas through West Virginia's gathering and transmission pipeline network — one of the most extensive in the Appalachian Basin at 15,000+ miles of in-state infrastructure.
+Pipeline and process operators earn $65,000–$95,000 with EQT, Antero, and Equitrans running active multi-year pipeline expansion programs.

 04